 Small amounts of uranium are found in most rocks and soils, as the uranium decays it produces radium which in turn as it decays, produces a new radioactive element - Radon.

 As the radioactive gas decays it produces another radioactive element called Radon progeny and this is where the problem arises.

 The Radon progeny behave like solids and can attach themselves to dust particles in the air.
-If inhaled, these solids can stick to the airways of the lung and increase the risk of developing lung cancer.
+We are all exposed to radiation from natural and man-made sources all the time.

 It is impossible to detect radon by sight, smell or taste.
 It has to be measured by detectors usually over a 3 month period.